PluribusDigital/playbook/delivery/software-dev/index.md

 #### Branching

 When you want to make a set of changes, you create a branch.
-We follow the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow to apply a consistent approach to branching (and later merging).
-You checkout a "feature branch" in order to make a set of changes - kind of like saving off your version of the code.
+We often follow the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or [GitHub Flow](https://githubflow.github.io/) workflow to apply a consistent approach to branching (and later merging).
+The strategy to choose depends on the nature of the release cycle.
+In either, you checkout a "feature branch" in order to make a set of changes - kind of like saving off your version of the code.
 By branching, you won't create conflicts in the codebase while you and others are all working on changes concurrently.

 #### When & How to Commit, Push